Nirmit30/Nimbus_Project_Nirmit-Faeza-Hardik-Abhinav_23/README.md

     IV Show Bus Summary
     V Exit

+Project Structure
+The program uses:
+✔ Structures
+To store bus details (route, seats, waitlist).
+✔ 2D Arrays
+To represent the seating layout for each bus.
+✔ Functions
+To handle booking, cancellation, showing seats, summary, waitlist operations, etc.
+✔ Switch-case menu
+For smooth user interaction.

 Why This Project Is Useful

 Demonstrates real-world logic using simple C programming concepts.
 Shows good use of data structures (arrays, structs, queue).
-Very suitable for college practicals, viva, and semester submissions.

 Possible Future Enhancements
-You can improve the project later by adding:
+We can improve the project later by adding:
 File handling (save and load bookings)
 Search passenger by ID
 Admin login
 Dynamic bus count
 Export summary to a text file

 Conclusion

 The Bus Booking System is a complete beginner-friendly project covering important concepts in C.
 It is simple, functional, and demonstrates good structured programming practices.

+Collaborators-Nirmit Srivastava,Faeza Zafar,Hardik Shekhar,Abhinav